 ‘A Time to Talk’ – support group in Liverpool

 The group continues to meet once a month.
 If you think you might be interested in an opportunity to talk with other Sangha members, in confidence and in mutual support, about any issues you may be confronting, you’d be very welcome to come.
-In 2017, we’ll be meeting on the third Sunday of the month.

 The attached leaflet gives more of an explanation and background.
 Dates and practical details are below.